Jeremiah S. Jeremiah: Judicial career

 In March 1987, Governor DiPrete appointed Judge Jeremiah to be the chief judge of the Rhode Island Family Court.

 As Chief Judge, Jeremiah oversaw the creation of the Juvenile Drug Court, the Family Treatment Court and the Mental Health Court Clinic.
 He also served on the board of trustees of the National Council of Juvenile and Family Court Judges and the Rhode Island Governor's Justice Commission.

 Judge Jeremiah was named the National Council of Juvenile and Family Court Judges Judge of the Year in 2005.
 He was also awarded the “Distinguished Service to Literacy Award” by the American Bar Association and the Scripps Howard Foundation.

 Jeremiah retired from the bench in June 2010.
 Associate Family Court Judge Haiganush R. Bedrosian succeeded him as Chief Judge.

 Controversies

-In April 2012, community activist Anne Grant argued in an op-ed in The Providence Journal against a bill that would have bestowed a special "chief judge emeritus plate" upon Judge Jeremiah.
+In April 2012, community activist Anne Grant argued in an op-ed in The Providence Journal against a bill that would have created a special chief judge emeritus license plate for Judge Jeremiah's use.
 Among other things, Grant argued that Jeremiah's record and that of DiPrete, the Governor who appointed him to the bench and was later imprisoned for corruption, warranted a closer look at Jeremiah's actions as Chief Judge.

 Death

 Judge Jeremiah died after a long illness on July 19, 2015.
-He was survived by his wife, three daughters, and six grandchildren.